nextcloud/documentation/developer_manual/app/css.rst

   // include multiple files for the same app style('myapp', array('style', 'navigation'));  // adds css/style.css, css/navigation.css

-  // include vendor file (also allows vendor syntax) vendor_style('myapp', 'style');  // adds vendor/style.css
+  // include vendor file (also allows array syntax) vendor_style('myapp', 'style');  // adds vendor/style.css

 Web Components go into the **component/** folder and can be imported like this: